otoo-peacemaker/DroidDev/pagination/README.md

 # Android pagination.
+The Paging library makes it easier for you to load data incrementally and gracefully within your app's UI.
+The Paging API provides support for many of the functionalities that you would otherwise need to implement manually when you need to load data in pages.
 ## Benefits
 - Keeps track of the keys to be used for retrieving the next and previous page.
 - Automatically requests the correct page when the user has scrolled to the end of the list.